-TRAINS FROM CDG TERMINAL 3 TO PARIS ORLY AIRPORT
+TRAINS FROM CDG TERMINAL 3 TO ORLY AIRPORT

 Although not the most glamorous of the three CDG terminals T3 is probably the easiest to negotiate